pooja-par/Quiz/README.md

 ## Features Left to Implement
--more questions
--pass fail criteria
--variety in questions
+-More questions can be added.
+-Pass Fail criteria can be added.
+-More variety of questions can  be added.
--Time limit
+-Time limit could be added to make it more challenging.
--Answer suffle
+-Answers could be suffled after each round of quiz.

+## Technologies Used:-

+.HTML
+.CSS
+.JavaScript

 ## Validator Testing

 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.

 - CSS files pass through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/) with no issues found.

+- JS files pass through [JSHint](https://jshint.com/) with no issues found.

 ## Unfixed Bugs
 N/A